Mahamaham stampede: Stampede

-On 18 February 1992, the then chief minister of Tamil Nadu, Jayalalitha and her friend Sasikala had a holy dip in the tank at around 12:15 p.m.
+On 18 February 1992, the then chief minister of Tamil Nadu, Jayalalithaa and her friend Sasikala had a holy dip in the tank at around 12:15 p.m.
 The proceeds were initiated by the Shankaracharya of Kanchi Mutt, Jayendra Saraswati.
+Tens of thousands of pilgrims had gathered, both for the holy dip and to witness the presence of the Chief Minister.

+Conflicting causes

-Tens of thousands of pilgrims thronged the event and in the heat of the situation, 47 people were crushed to death when a building collapsed.
-This resulted in a stampede that resulted in another 50 getting injured.
-At least 15 people were reported killed in the rubble, and others were apparently crushed in fleeing crowd as reported by the Press Trust of India.
+There are conflicting reports on the cause of the stampede, according to official government statements released at the time, the stampede occurred due to the collapse of a grill and pillars on the northern bank of the tank, part of the Bangur Dharmashala compound.
+The enormous pressure of the crowd led to the collapse of this concrete superstructure, reportedly killing 15 people under the rubble, while others were crushed in the stampede while trying to flee as reported by the Press Trust of India.
 Of the killed, 30 were reported to be women, three were children and the rest were men.
 Some of the newspapers reported the stampede took place soon after the chief minister reached the tank.
 This is attributed by the fact that the stampede occurred 200 metres away from the special bathing ghat arranged for the chief minister.
 The whole accident occurred within a span of 5 minutes with pilgrims rushing up for a holy dip in auspicious time, and also for viewing the chief minister as reported by The Hindu on 19 February.
 Most newspapers also reported that the western and southern sides were cordoned off for security purposes and people could enter and exit only through the northern and eastern sides.
 Walter Devaram, the inspector-general of police is quoted as saying "a concrete superstructure of a building on the northern bank of the bank collapsed under the weight of those standing on it to watch the festival".
 The final official number of victims stood at 50 with another 74 getting injured.